-Study and application of directing methods: analysis, communication, interpretation.
+Description: Study and application of directing methods: analysis, communication, interpretation.
 Students will direct scenes and produce a one-act play completing a process of audition, rehearsal, and staging.
-Study of composition, picturization, movement, rhythm, and stylization as well as the role and responsibilities of the 280 director, including production meetings and theatre safety.
-Prerequisites: TA125 and TA200 or consent of instructor.
-(Spring)
+Study of composition, picturization, movement, rhythm, and stylization as well as the role and responsibilities of the director, including production meetings and theatre safety.

-TA380 Independent Study in Theatre Arts 1-3 credits
+TA380 Independent Study in Theatre 1-3 credits Instructor Arts approval

-This course provides an opportunity to conduct in-depth research in an area of interest in Theatre Arts.
+Description: This course provides an opportunity to conduct in-depth research in an area of interest in theatre arts.